Julia Hagen, Aimi Kobayashi

 Julia Hagen, Cello

 Julia Hagen (*1995 in Salzburg) started taking cellos lessons at the age of 5.
 She received her musical education in Salzburg, in Vienna, then in Berlin.
 Since 2019 she is continuing her studies at Kronberg Academy.
-For details on her education, repertoire and career see also her CV at the Kronberg Academy Website.
 The artist performs on a 1684 cello by Francesco Ruggeri (also Rugeri or Ruggieri, c.1628 – 1698, Cremona).

 Aimi Kobayashi, Piano